Skip to content

 Summing up

-Virgin Australia now has a downsized lounge network, in line with the airline’s step down from a full-service to a mid-market carrier.
+Virgin Australia now has a downsized lounge network, in line with the airline’s transition from full-service to mid-market carrier.
 But it’s still a good place to relax before your next flight.

 You may also be interested in reading our definitive guide to Qantas lounges, and also check out how to choose the best lounge before your next flight.